MrStevenSmith/Trident-WordPress-Application/exercise 2/README.md

 [root@rhel3 ~]#
 ```

-This shows us that the volume ending da052 belongs to the mysql deployment and the volume ending 7207a belongs to the WordPress deployment.
+This shows us that in the example shown the volume ending da052 belongs to the mysql deployment and the volume ending 7207a belongs to the WordPress deployment.
 Your volumes will be named differently.

 SSH into the ONTAP cluster and list the Trident volumes.